NDepend

 • Faster development: faster development cycles because developers can focus on specific services.

-• Improved data security: Microservices communicate with one another through secure APIs, which might provide development teams with better data security than the monolithic method
+• Improved data security: Microservices communicate with one another through secure APIs.
+This might provide development teams with better data security than the monolithic method

-See below the projects dependency diagram of the OSS solution run-aspnetcore-microservices.
+See below the project dependency diagram of the OSS solution run-aspnetcore-microservices.
 We can also see the CleanArchitecture principles applied to the Ordering concern (Domain, Application, Infrastructure).

 Micro Services Architecture

-Also the projects in this Microservices diagram seem less coupled than in the NopCommerce diagram (from the previous section).
-But some dependencies are not reported.
+Also, the projects in this Microservices diagram seem less coupled than in the NopCommerce diagram (from the previous section).
+However, this diagram lacks some dependencies.
 For example the service Basket.API consumes Discount.API by calling the method GetDiscount() even though their projects are not statically coupled.
-The key is that the gRPC framework is used to handle such GetDiscount() call (RPC stands for Remote procedure Call) as illustrated within the screenshot above.
+The key is that the gRPC framework is used to handle such GetDiscount() calls (RPC stands for Remote Procedure Call) as illustrated in the screenshot above.

 log4Net

 log4Net is a popular OSS logging framework.
-Its code is nested in a single project and another project contains the test.
-In such situation the single project approach makes sense because log4Net is a cohesive enough framework and its clients don’t want to mess up with multiple assemblies, even if they are packed in a single NuGet package.
+It consists of a single C# project and another project contains the test.
+In such a situation, the single-project approach makes sense.
+Indeed, log4Net is a cohesive enough framework and its clients don’t want to mess up with multiple assemblies, even if they are packed in a single NuGet package.
 However here also having a single large project led to the super-component phenomenon.
 In the log4Net project pretty much everything statically depends on everything else.

 Log4Net .NET Solution